cuthbertLab/music21/music21/doc/html/_sources/moduleNote.txt

         .. method:: augmentOrDiminish(scalar, inPlace=True)

             Given a scalar greater than zero, return a Note with a scaled Duration.
+If `inPlace` is True, this is done in-place and the method returns None.
+If `inPlace` is False, this returns a modified deep copy.

             >>> n = Note('g#')
             >>> n.quarterLength = 3